TANRIninResulu/Revelations_of_Most_Supreme_Lord_RAHMAN/README.md

-# 2 REVELATIONS OF GOD TO ME (Above)
+# 2 REVELATIONS OF ELEGANT TO ME (Above)

 53 - The Star

-53:0 IN THE NAME OF THE GOD THE GRACIOUS THE MERCIFUL
+53:0 IN THE NAME OF THE GOD THE ELEGANT THE MERCIFUL

 53:1 As the star fell away.